511234/511234/README.md

   🦔 Hi.
 Welcome.
 It's breezy in here. 🍂
   <br />
   <br />
-  Please take a look at my projects:
+  Please take a look at my projects.
+Would love to have discussions / collaborations 💨 lulutheflaneur@gmail.com
   <br />
   <br />